 Haven’t done much here.
-In August, I’m hoping to travel for a month in Spanish-speaking countries, so I plan on levitra in mexico bumping up my training closer to that time.
+In August, I’m hoping to travel for a month in Spanish-speaking countries, so I plan on bumping up my training closer to purchase tramadol cod that time.
 By doing a few Google searches, I have compiled a list of the top Spanish action verbs and spoken words.
-I will use the recommended site Tim Ferriss method first – deconstructing the language grammatically – then I will undergo a calculated memorization operation to purchase tramadol cod help boost my vocabulary as efficiently as possible.
+I will use the recommended site Tim Ferriss method first – deconstructing the language grammatically – then I will undergo a calculated memorization operation to help boost my vocabulary as efficiently as possible.
 Look for a blog post in the next few months.

 3. Read and take notes on 3 out of 77 books on the Personal MBA reading list.

 I have 3-4 more books in the pipeline before I plan on tackling this goal.
 Thanks to a gift from my friend Dan, I already have my first Personal MBA book in possession: Dale Carnegie’s How to Win Friends and Influence People.
 Do you have recommendations for the other 2?